 The simplest way to encourage behavioural change is via carpooling.
 Rather than having an employee start their journey planning by booking a vehicle, it can be a great exercise to first get them to see if anyone else is going to the same destination at the same time.
 If that’s the case, PoolCar has a request a ride feature, where you can book a seat in an existing booking, thereby making better use of the already booked vehicle.
 This also provides an opportunity for cross-pollination of ideas, especially when you have individuals from different departments spending time together and talking shop.

 Another way to promote behavioural change is to require a manager to authorise short bookings.
 PoolCar has the ability to flag bookings for short distances.
-This can provide an opportunity for managers to ask if the trip is necessary.
-If it is, then perhaps an alternative mode of transport, like busses or trains, might be more suitable.
-On the other hand, if it’s not necessary, a manager can suggest the meeting take place online instead.
+This can provide an opportunity for managers to ask if a vehicle is necessary for the trip; perhaps walking, public transport, a bike, or scooter would be more suitable?
+There are also opportunities to enquire whether a trip is even necessary and could the meeting take place online instead.